potassco/clorm/docs/clorm/quickstart.rst

 to dynamically add the facts that make up a problem instance, and then to extract and print the *models* that correspond to solutions to the problem.

-First the Clingo ``Control`` object needs to be created and initialised, and the static problem domain encoding must be loaded.
+First, the :class:`~clorm.clingo.Control` object needs to be created and initialised, and the static problem domain encoding must be loaded.

 .. code-block:: python

     ctrl = Control(unifier=[Driver,Item,Assignment])
     ctrl.load("quickstart.lp")

-The ``clorm.clingo.Control`` object controls how the ASP solver is run.
+The :class:`~clorm.clingo.Control` object controls the operations of the ASP solver.
 When the solver runs it generates *models*.
 These models constitute the solutions to the problem.
 Facts within a model are encoded as ``clingo.Symbol`` objects.
-The ``unifier`` argument is important as it defines which symbols are turned into ``Predicate`` instances.
+The :class:`unifier<clorm.clingo.Control>` argument is important as it defines which symbols are turned into :class:`~clorm.Predicate` instances.

 For every symbol fact in the model, Clorm will successively attempt to *unify* (or match) the symbol against the predicates in the unifier list.
 When a match